 I agree with Carson on many points, but I don't think on all.

-I picked up John Wesley's A Plain Account of Christian Perfection about a year ago and I have been reading it on and off.
+A Plain Account of Christian Perfection about a year ago and I have been reading it on and off.
 It can serve as a good devotional book.
 In the book Wesley makes a good, intellectual, well-explained, case for what he means by "Christian perfection" and why it is possible to attain to.
-It reminds me of Andrew Murray's Absolute Surrender in some respects.
+It reminds me of Andrew Murray's

 Nearing the end of the book, I was pleasantly surprised to find two sections that really struck my fancy.
 The first section is on what Wesley calls "enthusiasm", but what I have might call "Christian superstition" or "religious nuttery".
 The second section that I found interesting is directly after the first and has to do with religious libertines, or "antinomians", which are Christians who believe that the law does not apply to them, that they need not pray, nor read the Bible often.
 In simple English, an antinomian is anti=against, nomos=law.
 These sections really struck my fancy because I have fallen into ways of thinking similar to these before.

-(To find the sections I am talking about, go to an online version, left click on Edit, at the top of your browser, left click on Find in This Page, and type in (without quotation marks) "what is the Second advice".
+online version, left click on Edit, at the top of your browser, left click on Find in This Page, and type in (without quotation marks) "what is the Second advice".
 The section on "enthusiasm" is under Q. 33 and the section on "antinomians" is under Q. 34)

 There is much that I could draw attention to in from Wesley's discussions on enthusiasm and Antinomianism, but I am of little energy right now.
 Read them for yourself.
 Despite my reluctance, I do want to point out that, though many moderns/postmoderns might think that enthusiasm is for extreme (maybe right-wing) Christians and antinomian thinking is for nominal (liberal) Christians, they both spring from a presumption.
 Presumption makes you think that you have something (have achieved a goal) without having done the work for it (achieving the end without the means).